-Distance learning tools are software products that teachers use in a digital classroom.
+Online learning tools are software products that teachers use in a digital classroom.
 This includes audio, video, or digital text.
-These tools allow learning to happen anytime, anywhere via an internet connection.
+These digital learning tools allow learning to happen anytime, anywhere via an internet connection.

 In our list, we’ll explore the differences in some available distance learning technology tools for teachers.
 Several offer delivery, hosting, and collaboration for your existing curricula.
 Others come with all the curricula already programmed and ready for use by your students.

 Top 10 distance learning tools for teachers